VACPAD System

 Always check the condition and wear on the gaskets before use.
 Especially after long periods of storage.
 Examine the gasket for any excessive depressions or tears.
 Check to make sure the gasket rebounds from depressions.
 The gasket should bounce back and be very flexible, if not, a replacement is needed.

-8. Fix Mounted and Double suction Vacpad
+7. Fix Mounted Vacpad

 9. Double Suction Pads